 Kamari and Perissa are villages on the east coast of Santorini quite close to the airport.
 These are the most popular beaches on Santorini and the only ones you can actually stay at.
 They are well-serviced cafes and tavernas and many shops and restaurants.
 There are also some interesting ancient ruins to explore.
 The beach has black sand but is generally calm and patrolled in Summer.

-Kamari is particularly popular with families with numerous sunbeds, water activities and other services.
+Kamari is particularly popular with families with numerous sunbeds, water activities, and other services.
 Perissa is on the other side of the hill and further south and is a bit quieter with a long beach.

-Kamari and Perissa do not face the Caldera and the famous views so prices are a lot less than the western side of the island.
+Kamari and Perissa do not face the Caldera and the famous views so prices are a lot less than on the western side of the island.

 recommended hotels in Kamari and Perissa